Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment

 \subsubsection{Results Analysis.}

-Tab.~\ref{tab:performance} lists the performance comparison between T2VQA and other SOTA models.
-Results show that T2VQA performs best in SROCC, surpassing the second by 4.68\% in SROCC and 4.85\% in PLCC.
+The first four columns of number in Tab.~\ref{tab:performance} show the performance comparison between T2VQA and other SOTA models on T2VQA-DB.
+Results show that T2VQA performs best in SRCC, surpassing Q-Align by 4.79\% in SRCC and 3.84\% in PLCC.
 The zero-shot models all have relatively low scores.
 They either only consider the text-video alignment or don't analyze the temporal domain information within video frames.
 The VQA models have higher scores, indicating that video fidelity heavily affects the assessment of text-generated video quality.
 However, a single perspective from video fidelity cannot address the problem properly, as there are circumstances where a high-fidelity video is generated but does not match the prompt.

 Fig.~\ref{fig:distribution} shows scatter plots between the predicted scores and the Z-Score MOSs of BLIP~\cite{li2022blip}, ImageReward~\cite{xu2024imagereward}, ViCLIP~\cite{wang2023internvid}, SimpleVQA~\cite{sun2022deep}, BVQA~\cite{li2022blindly}, FAST-VQA~\cite{wu2022fast}, DOVER~\cite{wu2023dover}, and T2VQA.
-We randomly sample 1,000 videos from T2VQA-DB for testing.
+The figure uses 1,000 videos, which are randomly sampled from the testing set in one split of T2VQA-DB.
 A better model should have a fitted curve close to the diagonal and have less dispersed scatter points.
 As shown in Fig.~\ref{fig:distribution}, T2VQA also outperforms the others.